 With Dynatrace version 1.198, all Dynatrace metrics (built-in as well as custom) can now use auto-adaptive baselines rather than static thresholds for root cause analysis and alerting.
 Auto-adaptive baselines adapt to changing metric behavior over time, thereby avoiding false-positive alert spam.

-While most monitoring solutions still rely on manual thresholds or baselines to identify the root causes of detected issues, Dynatrace Davis AI has proven over the past four years that a fully automated approach to problem analysis is the only valid approach—especially in highly dynamic, web-scale enterprise cloud environments where manual root cause analysis is impossible.
+While most monitoring solutions still rely on manual thresholds or baselines to identify the root causes of detected issues, Dynatrace Davis AI has proven over the past four years that a fully automated approach to problem analysis is the only valid approach—especially in highly dynamic, web-scale cloud environments where manual root cause analysis is impossible.
 With the advent and ingestion of thousands of custom metrics into Dynatrace, we’ve once again pushed the boundaries of automatic, AI-based root cause analysis with the introduction of auto-adaptive baselines as a foundational concept for Dynatrace topology-driven timeseries measurements.

 Dynatrace, as the leading software intelligence platform (Gartner Magic Quadrant), has been known for many years for its unique auto-adaptive, multidimensional baselining in the APM space.

 Today we’re happy to announce, that with the release of Dynatrace version 1.198 (SaaS and Managed), auto-adaptive baseline extends beyond application performance (APM) metrics to include thousands of infrastructure and cloud metrics as well.

 AI-powered root cause analysis via auto-adaptive baselines for more than classic APM metrics